-We regularly review the SCPEs to make sure they are relevant to current practice, that they incorporate EDI commitments and that they can be clearly understood by those who use them.
+We regularly review the SCPEs to make sure they are relevant to current practice, and can be clearly understood by those who use them.

-The latest review of the SPCEs began in autumn 2022.
+The latest review of the Standards began in May 2022.

 The stages of the review are:

 - A formal consultation on the ten standards and the guidance on social media

 - A separate review on the guidance and online materials that we publish alongside the standards

 During the pre-consultation period we ran workshops with different stakeholder groups and a survey that any stakeholder could feed into.
 Through these, we gathered insight about how individuals use the Standards, what they think of them, and what changes the Standards may need.
 If you missed the workshops, you can watch a live recording below.

 The consultation on the proposed revised Standards and guidance began on 27 March 2023.
 We will support this with a series of workshops and intend to publish the updated Standards in September 2023.
 A year-long implementation period will follow and bring the Standards into effect in September 2024.

 The proposed revisions fall under five key themes: